PFC CSKA Sofia: 2000s

 At the beginning of the 2008–09 season, the club managed to strengthen their ranks by signing Bulgarian internationals Zdravko Lazarov and Vladimir Manchev.
 On 24 December 2008, club owner Pramod Mittal announced he had signed a preliminary contract with a local investor to sell the club.
 The deal was finalized on 6 March 2009, and the ownership of the club was transferred to Titan Sport EAD, a subsidiary of Bulgarian waste management company Titan AS.
 Meanwhile, coach Dimitar Penev was replaced by his nephew, Lyuboslav Penev, who set aggressive goals for the club.
 After having led the league for most of the season, CSKA finished the championship in second place, one point behind arch-rivals Levski.

 In 2009, CSKA earned a place in the 2009–10 UEFA Europa League's group stage after defeating Dynamo Moscow in the qualifying round and drew Roma, Basel and Fulham in the group stage.
 The first match was against Fulham in Sofia, where CSKA took the lead thanks to a beautiful goal by newly signed from Chernomoretz Burgas Brazilian Michel Platini.
 However, a simple goalkeeper mistake at the end of the match allowed Fulham to score, ending the game in a 1–1 draw.
 Despite the strong start, CSKA did not manage to earn any more points in the group stage and exited the competition after finishing fourth in its group.
 In November 2009, coach Luboslav Penev threatened to resign following a squabble with the club's management after they had reversed his decision to reprimand several players for disciplinary reasons, but decided to carry on with the job.
 Their disagreements eventually boiled over in January 2010 and the board relieved Penev of the position.
-Reports in the press pointed to former CSKA coach Miodrag Ješić as a possible replacement, but even though Ješić expressed a desire to come back to CSKA, his current contract with Libyan club Alittihad Tripoli ruled him out.
+Reports in the press pointed to former CSKA coach Miodrag Ješić as a possible replacement, but even though Ješić expressed a desire to come back to CSKA, his current contract with Libyan club Al Ittihad Tripoli ruled him out.
 On 17 January, the club retained Romanian specialist Ioan Andone as coach.
 Andone brought two Romanian players with him and set out to overhaul the team.
 However, over the next six matches, CSKA won only two matches, drew arch-rivals Levski 0–0 and lost second place to Lokomotiv Sofia.
 On 30 March, after two months on the job, Andone resigned, citing family reasons.
 Former CSKA defender Adalbert Zafirov was put in his place.
 At the same time, the club turned to Dimitar Penev again, naming him supervisor of the coaching staff.
 Despite the tumultuous second half of the season, CSKA managed to finish at second place in the table, behind champions Litex, and prepared to enter the third qualifying round of the 2010–11 UEFA Europa League.